 Once the customer is on the line with an agent in your contact center or a rep at a business location, the zero-party data party begins.
 Your customer is deliberately asking or answering questions, and willingly providing that information with the knowledge that you will use it to assist them.
 With a conversation intelligence platform, you can access, analyze, and take action on zero-party data from customer conversations at a massive scale, and it can be used to accurately optimize and personalize the customer experience because the data literally came straight from their mouth.

-Get the Ultimate Guide to Conversation Intelligence for Marketers to learn more about how you can take action on zero-party and first-party data from customer conversations.
+Request your personal demo to learn more about how you can take action on zero-party and first-party data from customer conversations with Invoca.